alex-maleno/Fuzzing-Module/README.md

 3. Change directory into build
     - `cd build`
 4. Add AFL++ tooling to the compiler for your executable:
-    - `CC=/AFLplusplus/afl-clang-lto CXX=/AFLplusplus/afl-clang-lto++ cmake ..`
+    - `CC=/AFLplusplus/afl-clang-fast CXX=/AFLplusplus/afl-clang-fast++ cmake ..`
-    - Informational Note: `afl-clang-lto/++` is just one example of compilers you can use with AFL++ - different compilers have different advantages.
-You can use any of the compilers within the `/AFLplusplus` directory, and the `CXX` variable name is always the same as the `CC` variable, with `++` appended to the end
+    - Informational Note: `afl-clang-fast/++` is just one example of compilers you can use with AFL++ - different compilers have different advantages.
+You can use any of the compilers within the `/AFLplusplus` directory, and the `CXX` variable name is always the same as the `CC` variable, with `++` appended to the end.
+You can read more about the different compilers and their advantages within the [AFL++ docs](https://github.com/AFLplusplus/AFLplusplus/tree/stable/instrumentation).
 5. Make the files in build
     - `make`
 6. If you do not already have a seed directory, follow this process to create and populate one using the `dd` command.
 If you do have such a directory, skip to step 7.